Rashida Haque Choudhury: Early life

-Rashida Haque was born on 24 April 1926 in Tezpur, Assam to Alhaj Nasib Ali Majumdar and his wife.
+Rashida Haque was born on 24 April 1926 in Tezpur, Assam.
+She belonged to a Bengali family of Muslim Majumdars from the village of Hatirhar in Cachar district.
+Her father, Alhaj Nasib Ali Majumdar, was a district magistrate.
 She was educated at a Mission school in Silchar and received her Bachelor of Arts degree from Lady Brabourne College, Kolkata.

 Career

 Choudhury joined the Indian National Congress (INC) party in 1950.
 She contested the 1977 Indian general election as an INC candidate from Silchar.
 Choudhury obtained 1,38,638 votes and defeated Nurul Huda of the Communist Party of India (Marxist) by more than 28,000 votes.
 She served on the Committee of Social Work for Bangladesh Refugees.
 Later she joined the Indian National Congress (Urs), a breakaway faction of INC and was in 1979, made a Minister of State for Education, Social Welfare and Culture in the Charan Singh ministry.

 Choudhury stood for election in 1980 from Silchar.
 This time, however, she received 46.98% of votes and finished second to INC(I)'s Santosh Mohan Dev (52% votes).